MarcMechi98/MarcMechi98/README.md

 # 💫 About Me:
 Hey everyone!
 My name is Marcelo Mechi.
 I am a 24 year old Brazilian that is studying to become a frontend web developer.
 I always try to keep my code clean, commented and well organized.
-I am currently working on React JS.<br>Looking for an entry level position or internship as a front-end web developer.
+I am currently working on React.js.<br>Looking for an entry level position or internship as a front-end web developer.

 # 💻 Tech Stack:
 <div align="left">